nissy-dev/resume/README.md

 [kintone](https://www.kintone.com/en-us/) is one of the core products, adopted by one-third of publicly listed companies in Japan and used by tens of thousands of users.

-- Served as a tech lead for a cross-functional Scrum team of five engineers
+- Served as a tech lead for a cross-functional Scrum team of four members
   - Orchestrated strategic roadmap development, daily task prioritization, and technical decision-making
 - Migrated the application header from Google Closure Library to React
   - Enhanced accessibility through comprehensive keyboard navigation and screen reader compatibility